 Have a wooden stool that needs a makeover?
-I revamped an antique wood stool find with pretty paper and Mod Podge.
-It's really EASY to do!
+I made this decorative step stool with pretty paper and Mod Podge.
+It’s really EASY to do!

 Happy spring, friends!
 I am sooo happy spring is finally here.
-It's been such a long winter!
-And I especially love this floral paper I found at Dick Blick that reminds me of spring.
-I an definitely ready to craft with florals again!
+It’s been such a long winter!
+And I especially love this floral paper I found at Dick Blick that reminds me of spring (and goes well with my farmhouse decor).
+I am definitely ready to craft some decoupage ideas with florals again!

 Preparing Your Wood Stool for Decoupage

 To give you the summary, you’re going to clean the dirt off, fill/sand any spots, and then paint it with acrylic paint if you like.
 This wooden stool was only cleaned up and the chipped looking surface was left as-is.